Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 • One textile snack bag per person, to avoid the usage of plastic bags that contaminate our environment

-• Filtered, boiled water from lunch time
+• Filtered, boiled water from lunchtime

 • Bio-degradable personal hand soaps